 With little income and a lot of debt, young professionals entering the workforce don’t appear to be ideal prospects for many financial advisors.

-But 30-year-old Nick Vail has a different view of his generational peers and has built a successful practice that caters specifically to a demographic that outnumbers baby boomers.
+But Nick Vail, who is in his early 30s, has a different view of his generational peers and has built a successful practice that caters specifically to a demographic that outnumbers baby boomers.

 “Most see a client with $5,000 to invest and think they’re not worth their time,” Vail said.
 “But that’s the target market I work with.”

 Financial professionals who turn away young prospects because they have little to invest are missing out on an opportunity to keep them as clients when they start earning and saving more, Vail said.